Chronic cough: Risk factors

-Developing a chronic cough can occur from different life style choices.
-These include smoking cigarettes that the individual smokes themselves or breathes from second-hand exposure.
+Life style related factors, some health conditions or diseases, and environmental exposures can put people at risk for developing a chronic cough.
+Life-style risk factors include smoking cigarettes that the individual smokes themselves or breathes from second-hand exposure.
 Long-term exposure to smoke can irritate airways and lead to chronic cough and in severe cases lung damage.
 Other risk factors include exposure to polluted air.
 Individuals who work in factories or laboratories that deal with chemicals have a chance of developing chronic cough from long-term exposure.

 Mechanism

 Coughing is a mechanism of the body that is essential to the normal physiological function of clearing the throat, which involves a reflex of the afferent sensory limb, central processing centre of the brain, and the efferent limb.
 With the body components involved, sensory receptors are also used.
 These receptors include rapidly adapting receptors which respond to mechanical stimuli, slowly adapting receptors, and nociceptors which respond to chemical stimuli such as hormones in the body.
 To start the reflex, the afferent impulses are transmitted to the medulla of the brain; this stimulus is then interpreted.
 The efferent impulses are then triggered by the medulla, causing the signal to travel down the larynx and bronchial tree.
 This then triggers a cascade of events that involve the intercostal muscles, abdominal wall, diaphragm and pelvic floor, which together create the reflex known as coughing.